keypup-io/cloudtasker/README.md

   # config.logger = MyLogger.new(STDOUT)

   #
+  # Specify how many retries are allowed on jobs.
+This number of retries excludes any
+  # connectivity error that would be due to the application being down or unreachable.
+  #
+  # Default: 25
+  #
+  # config.max_retries = 10

+  #
   # Specify the redis connection hash.
   #
   # This is ONLY required in development for the Cloudtasker local server and in